wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

   Relationship      = $Relationship
 }

-# Create new relationships with the specified group, splat the parameters (including the service principal to obtain an access token)
+# Add new relationships to the specified group, splat the parameters (including the service principal to obtain an access token)
 New-WTAzureADGroupRelationship @Parameters

 # Or pipe specific relationship IDs to create the association with the group, including an access token previously obtained